-Tedeschi brought together in Cremona both Italian and Dutch musicians who accomplished these variations and played hundreds of thousands of individual notes and transitions on two Stradivari violins, a cello, and viola.
+Tedeschi brought together in Cremona both Italian and Dutch musicians.
+They accomplished these variations and played hundreds of thousands of individual notes and transitions on two Stradivari violins, a cello, and a viola.

 Each of these four instruments has names: the 1700 “Stauffer,” 1727 “Vesuvius,” 1615 “Stauffer,” and 1734 “Prince Doria.”

-Inside the museum concert hall, everything appeared fine, until the addition of 32 hypersensitive microphones from the German recording company, in which even the very slightest sounds from outside of the hall caused audio problems.
+Inside the museum concert hall, everything appeared fine until the addition of 32 hypersensitive microphones from the German recording company, in which even the very slightest sounds from outside of the building caused audio problems.

-There was the ambient sound of the rumble of a person dragging a suitcase on cobblestones or the hiss of the street-sweeper, and the noise coming from a bustling open-air market.
+For example, the ambient sound and the rumble of a person dragging a suitcase on cobblestones or the hiss of the street-sweeper, and the noise coming from an open-air market could affect the recording.
 In a town of 70,000 people, there is less silence than you might imagine.